 When preparing your defense, your domestic battery defense lawyer will look for the proof that the prosecution team will use to establish their case.
 These different types of evidence include:

-The prosecutor will attempt to accept as much physical proof against a defendant as possible.
-It is because the jury finds objective facts easier to buy compared to prejudiced individuals who color their testimonies.
+The prosecutor will attempt to introduce as much physical proof against a defendant as possible.
+It is because the jury finds objective facts easier to believe compared to prejudiced individuals who color their testimonies.

 Photos of the victim's injuries or damaged or destroyed property are perfect examples of physical evidence used in domestic battery cases.

 Although physical proof can be trustworthy, it's still open to interpretation.
 A defense counsel can give alternative explanations for these physical proofs.

 A bystander is a witness who saw what took place but did not engage in the conduct.
 The law enforcement officers will collect the contact details of these persons.
 Then the prosecutor or a defense attorney can use these details to reach them to subpoena the witnesses.